RoseAsbenhe/simple-webpack2-boilerplate/README.md

 yarn install
 ```

-> That's it for installing
+> Yeah!
+You can start programming now

 ## Workflow